21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 Platforms: Windows, macOS, iOS, Android

-Pricing: Subscription $4.58/mo (annual) | Perpetual license $99.99 (CyberLink pricing)
+Pricing (verify at checkout): Subscription from $4.58/mo (annual) | Perpetual license from $99.99 (CyberLink pricing)

 ProsCons

-Exceptional value — most AI features per dollar spentGenerative quality noticeably behind Photoshop/Firefly
+Exceptional value, most AI features per dollar spentGenerative quality noticeably behind Photoshop/Firefly

 Available on all platforms including mobileRAW processing and color science trail Lightroom/Capture One